deeptijobi/cv5561-f25-team-vikings/README.md

   - Usage:
     - Run the Jupyter Notebook as instructed.
 Synthetic Data Creation
-  - isaacSimFiles folder: Contains files used for dataset simulation in Isaac Sim 2023 environment
+  - IsaacSimFiles folder: Contains files used for dataset simulation in the Isaac Sim 2023 environment.
     - SpawnObjects.py
     - MP4Gen.py
     - CameraSpawn.usd